Now in public betav0.8

 $ commitmind prime --session=$CLAUDE_SESSION

-The decision you made Tuesday is the context your teammate's AI uses on Thursday.
+The decision you made last Tuesday is the context your next session starts with — no re-deriving, no re-reading.
+And when you're on a team, your reasoning becomes theirs too.
 No meeting.
 No Loom.
 No ADR doc no one reads.

 Decide once